 So another new year arrives and with it the reflection on your bonsai successes and the opportunities that await you.
-“020 was certainly a hard year for many, but the additional time at home enable many of us to do more bonsai.

 Fortunately there is no such thing as been there, got the t-shirt in bonsai.
 There are always new things to learn and new things to try.

 With many of the things to try or improve on having a short window of time to undertake, you are better to be prepared in advance.

 If you are organised then you might already have a list of improvement opportunities or maybe just trials or experiments for the year ahead.
 For those who were not as organised, here is our list of ideas to get going on.

 Bonsai is a patient art and in the main it is easier to get hold of starter material than to start trees from seed.
 However, there is something satisfying about starting trees from seed.
 This is especially true when the seed is collected locally but you will have to put this one on your list for October.

 You are still just in time to purchase seed from a reputable online seller.
 It may be necessary to pre-treat or stratify them to get them to germinate, but most sellers will provide instructions.

 As a rule, we use vermiculite to pre-treat seeds, this can be obtained from any garden centre.

 TIP: Make sure that you write the seed name and the date prepared on the bag for future reference.